dartmouth-cs52-21S/platform-client-melissavalencia/README.md

 ## What Worked Well
 Bootstrap components made it easier and quicker to style (i.e. cards).
 ## What Didn't
 Some bootstrap components were giving me a hard time.
 For some reason when using form, my update function would not work, so I opted to use divs instead.
+Figuring out the update function was a bit tricky as i was getting state and props confused at times.
 ## Extra Credit
 Error action and error message to handle axios errors and css transitions.
 ## Screenshots